dimatura/rpbar/README.md

 rpbar is a pretty simple C++ project.
 It consists of two executables:

 - `rpbar` runs in the background.
-It gets the window list from Ratpoison and displays it using the [FLTK](http://www.fltk.org) library
+It gets the window list from Ratpoison and displays it using the Xlib library.
 - `rpbarsend` sends a message to `rpbar`, telling it to refresh its window list.
 It should be invoked by Ratpoison hooks.

 Compilation and usage
 ---------------------

 Obviously, you should have a working g++ toolchain.
-You'll also need the [FLTK](http://www.fltk.org) library, version 1.1.x (I'm using 1.1.9).
-If you're using Debian or Ubuntu, what you need is in libfltk and libfltk-dev.
+You'll also need Xlib.
+If you're using Ubuntu, what you need is in build-essential, libX11-6 and libX11-dev.
+Then you should:

-Then follow this steps:

 1. Type `make` to compile.
 1. Put `rpbar` and `rpbarsend` in your path.